SimoneRemoli/SimoneRemoli.github.io/_pages/about.md

 I am deeply passionate about distributed programming on servers, particularly in Linux environments.
 I use Apache Tomcat to configure LAMP (Linux, Apache, MySQL, PHP) stacks on Raspberry Pi, creating local mini servers for experimental projects.
+Among my personal projects currently in development is RouteX, a Java-based application designed to help citizens of large metropolitan areas use subway networks eﬃciently and intuitively.
+My passion for programming began at the age of 15 when I started studying C++ while attending a technical IT institute.
+Over time, I developed a particular interest in algorithm design, combining computer science with combinatorial elements such as graphs to solve complex problems and optimize solutions.

 A data-driven personal website
 ======